Jiaaa-yang/orbital-to-the-moon/README.md

 >*"I am an investor with a long investment horizon holding several stocks.
 I am not interested in short term price changes, and I do not spend much time on every single news about my stocks.
 I would want a quick summary to just know the sentiment of recent news articles on my stocks"*

+## Aim
+We plan to build a web application that makes stock price change predictions for most traded stocks on Nasdaq<sup>[1](#footnote1)</sup> by analysing social media posts.
+Our targeted users are beginner investors, as well as savvy investors who wish to capitalize on information from social media to augment their investment choices in as hassle-free a manner as possible.

 ## Core Features

 ### Frontend: